foxrp/rippled-php/README.md

 ## Dependencies

-This project uses [HTTPLUG](http://docs.php-http.org/en/latest/index.html) which builds on top of [PSR-7](https://www.php-fig.org/psr/psr-7/) so the developer can select the [HTTP Client](http://docs.php-http.org/en/latest/clients.html) best suited for their architecture.
+This project implements [PSR-7](https://www.php-fig.org/psr/psr-7/) via the use of [HTTPLUG](http://docs.php-http.org/en/latest/index.html) so the developer can select the [HTTP Client](http://docs.php-http.org/en/latest/clients.html) best suited for their architecture.